 Thiemann, Matthias.
 2018.
 The Growth of Shadow Banking: A Comparative Institutional Analysis.
 Cambridge, UK and New York: Cambridge University Press.

 Toussaint, Eric.
 2015.
 Bankocracy.
 Silverwater, Australia: Resistance Books.

 Towse, Ruth.
 2016.
 Cultural Economics.
 Northampton: Edward Elgar.

 Tucker, Todd N. 2018.
 Judge Knot.
 London and New York: Anthem Press.

 Utting, Peter, ed.
 2015.
 Social and Solidarity Economy: Beyond the Fringe.
 London: Zed Books.

 Vahabi, Mehrdad.
 2015.
 The Political Economy of Predation: Manhunting and the Economics of Escape.
-Cambridge, UK: Cambridge University Press.
+Cambridge: Cambridge University Press.

 Wight, Jonathan B. 2015.
 Ethics in Economics.
-Palo Alto, CA: Stanford University Press.
+Palo Alto: Stanford University Press.